Job Seeker Visa Spain (2026)

 You must maintain private health insurance for the entire Job Seeker period.

-To understand how private health insurance works in Spain beyond visa approval — including public vs private healthcare, when you may access Social Security, and how coverage requirements change after switching permits — see our complete guide to Health Insurance in Spain for Expats.
+To understand how private health insurance works in Spain beyond visa approval — including public vs private healthcare, when you may access Social Security, and how coverage requirements change after switching permits — see our complete guide to:

-Official requirements from the Spanish Ministry of Foreign Affairs (MAEC):
+Official requirements from the Spanish Ministry of Foreign Affairs:

 Your policy must include: